Sustainable Seafood Eatery

-Fish & Co.is a sustainable seafood eatery, takeaway outlet and retail shop offering wild caught, sustainable and traceable seafood.
-We define sustainable seafood as wild caught seafood that has been caught with minimal impact on the marine environment and will be available for future generations.
-Our seafood is sourced only from the fishermen and fisheries that are 100% committed to sustainable fishing practices.
+Fish & Co.is a sustainable seafood eatery, takeaway outlet and retail shop offering our customers delicious sustainable seafood.
+Our seafood is sourced only from the fisherfolk that are 100% committed to sustainable fishing practices.

 For too long we have accepted food without a story and there are some really great ones that should be told.
 It’s our sustainable parters that make it possible for us to deliver a delicious sustainable experience here at Fish & Co.
 Sustainable seafood made easy.